wp-plugins/ajax-load-more/README.txt

 == Description ==

-Ajax Load More is a simple yet powerful solution for lazy loading/infinite scrolling WordPress posts and pages with Ajax.
+Ajax Load More is a powerful solution for infinite scrolling WordPress posts and pages using Ajax.
-Build complex WordPress queries using our shortcode builder then add the shortcode to your pages via the content editor or directly into your template files.
+Build complex WordPress queries using the custom shortcode builder and then add the shortcode to your pages via the content editor or directly into your template files.

 = Features =